Global workforce

 Read more: Global Outsourcing

 Globalization impacts businesses in multiple ways.
 While it creates new growth opportunities, it also introduces operational, competitive, and regulatory complexities.
-The effects of globalization on businesses can be understood across the following areas:
+The table below summarizes the positive and negative effects across key business areas:

 In a Nutshell

-If you are finding it difficult to navigate compliance in a foreign country, Gloroots’ EOR can help.
-With a SaaS-based EOR solution and on-ground global experts, we can help you employ talent in over 180+ countries without the hassles of local labor laws, employee benefits, and payroll.
-As remote work has paved way for more integration among globally distributed teams, take advantage of the benefits of a globalized workforce by using an EOR solution
+If you are finding it difficult to navigate compliance in a foreign country, Gloroots' employer of record can help.
+With a SaaS-based employer of record software and on-ground global experts, we help you employ talent in 140+ countries without managing local labor laws, employee benefits, and payroll directly.